sh0rch/nf_wgobfs/README.md

-                      start all NFQUEUEs in foreground --queue <n>           NFQUEUE number (default 0) in foreground --check-cipher        detect best cipher mode (for manual specification in the config file) --generate-units      prepare systemd units to /tmp/nf_wgobfs
+                      start all NFQUEUEs in foreground --queue <n>           NFQUEUE number (default 0) in foreground --generate-units      prepare systemd units to /tmp/nf_wgobfs
 ```